Western District Health Service

 Information about the campuses

 Hamilton, located 3.5 hours from Melbourne, is the hub of a large agricultural region and the centre of the shire for business, commerce, education, health and cultural facilities.
 It also boasts of a number of attractive parks, gardens and recreation areas, including the 4 hectare Botanical Gardens featuring a significant collection of pine and oak trees.
 Lake Hamilton is located at the eastern end of town and is surrounded by 25 hectares of parkland and a walking/cycling track.
+Hamilton is one hour’s drive from Hall’s Gap, which serves as a “launching point” into exploring the Grampians.
 Visit Hamilton

-Western District Health Service (WDHS) is a leading Sub-Regional referral centre providing a comprehensive range of acute inpatient services, residential aged care and primary and community health services.
-WDHS provides a comprehensive range of acute, aged and primary health services to a catchment population of around 37,000 of Hamilton and its adjoining areas.
-WDHS has a pharmacy department comprising of 9 staff, providing pharmacy services to a total of 91 acute beds across 4 campuses- Hamilton Campus, Penshurst and District Health Service, Coleraine and District Health Service and Merino Community Health Centre.
+Western District Health Service (WDHS) is a leading Sub-Regional referral centre providing surgical, medical, obstetric, rehabilitation, emergency, psychiatric, allied health and community health services to the south-west region of Victoria.
+A comprehensive range of acute, aged and primary health services is provided to a catchment population of around 37,000 of Hamilton and its adjoining areas.
 WDHS prides itself as a prime provider of training for future healthcare workers in the region.
 For more information, visit https://wdhs.net

 WDHS has a pharmacy department comprising of 10 staff, providing pharmacy services to a total of 91 acute beds across 4 campuses- Hamilton Campus, Penshurst and District Health Service, Coleraine and District Health Service and Merino Community Health Centre.